PhCo05/startup/notes.md

     2. Make changes to the code
     3. Commit the changes (git commit)
     4. Push the changes to GitHub (git push)

+Make sure to save changes in VS code before trying to commit and push them to GitHub